v-gajjar/Minesweeper/ROADMAP.md

-### Current focus (updated 25th May 2025)
+### Current focus (updated 30th May 2025)
-Investigating a bug related to game win logic.
+Looing at enhancing the GameResultModal styling and UX (i.e. with animation)

 ### Next step:
 Look at deploying using a service such as GitHub Pages